Veritas solutions focus on information, not infrastructure. Our comprehensive 360 approach to multi-cloud data

 To underscore this commitment, we have also:

 Veritas prioritises opportunities to reuse spare parts and relocate old inventory to avoid the purchase of new equipment.
-Equipment that has reached the end of its useful life is sent to responsible third party vendors for proper recycling.
-These vendors offer services such as hardware retrieval, asset tag and identifier removal, sorting and environmentally responsible data wiping, cleaning and destruction procedures.
+Equipment that has reached the end of its useful life is sent to responsible vendors for proper recycling.
+These vendors offer services such as hardware retrieval, asset tag and identifier removal, sorting, and environmentally responsible data wiping, cleaning and destruction procedures.
+Veritas participates in a variety of take back for recycling programmes for our appliances which vary depending on local regulations.

 Questions?
 Call Us: (44) 08002-799810